upper level job

 Key Factors That Influence Client/Server Programmer IV Salaries

 A Client/Server Programmer IV's salary isn't a fixed number.
 It's shaped by several important factors.
-Below, we'll explore how your years of experience, geographic location, education and company size can directly affect your earning potential.
+Below, we'll explore how your years of experience, geographic location, education, and company size can directly affect your earning potential.

-How Experience Level Affects Client/Server Programmer IV Salaries?
+How Experience Level Affects Client/Server Programmer Salaries?

 Experience is a primary driver of a Client/Server Programmer IV's salary.
 As you build your skills and take on more complex tasks, your compensation generally increases.
 Here's how the average salary grows at different career stages:

-• Mid-Level (2-4 years): $119,565
+• Client/Server Programmer II (2-4 years): $85,795

 View as Table